top of page

 Follow it with your eyes

 Following the backset with your eyes causes your head to tilt and creates a little space to allow the set to flatten.
-I’ve said many times setting seems to be the one skill that is taught 5,000 different ways (maybe that’s why there is so much conversation about it at our clinics) so if someone has a better way or method of teaching it I am all ears.
-Thanks again for asking and hope this helps.
+I’ve said many times “setting seems to be the one skill that is taught 5,000 different ways (maybe that’s why there is so much conversation about it at our clinics),” so if someone has a better way or method of teaching it I am all ears.